sigma-andex/purescript-httpurple/Readme.md

 ## License

 This is a fork of [HTTPure](https://github.com/citizennet/purescript-httpure), which is licensed under MIT.
 See the [original license](./LICENSES/httpure.LICENSE).
 This work is similarly licensed under [MIT](./License).
-It includes part of [`purescript-record-extra`](https://github.com/justinwoo/purescript-record-extra) as an inline dependency, which is licensed under MIT, see [original license](./LICENSES/record-extra.LICENSE).